LilianaOSullivan/ilo/docs/docs/Swagger.md

 # Swagger & Notes

 FastAPI will generate Swagger documentation.
-This can be accessed with the IP Address, and accessing `/docs`, for example, `1.236.66.46:6921/docs`.
+This can be accessed with the IP Address and accessing `/docs`, for example, `1.236.66.46:6921/docs`.
 An example of this can be seen below.

 ![](img/swagger_docs.png){style="width:100%;display:block;margin-left: auto;margin-right:auto;"}

 This will showcase the API made available through FastAPI.
-Additionally navigating to the `/openapi.json`, for example, `1.236.66.46:6921/openapi.json` will provide a JSON respecting the OpenAPI format of the public-facing functions.
+Additionally, navigating to the `/openapi.json`, for example, `1.236.66.46:6921/openapi.json` will provide a JSON respecting the OpenAPI format of the public-facing functions.
 An excerpt is shown below

 ```json
 {